 How much does it cost to hire a debt settlement company?

 Some debt settlement companies may charge a flat rate for their services.
 Typically though, firms base their fees on a percentage of the debt balance.
-Your debt settlement company may require a certain percentage of the total debt amount you need settled.
+Your debt settlement company may require a certain percentage of the total debt amount you need settling.
 Or they may require an agreed-upon percentage of the settled amount of the debt.

 Where can you find a legitimate debt settlement company?